paulafredo/OpenID-Username-API/README.md

 If the API stops working or returns errors, you must generate a NEW cookie and replace it in the code.
 Without a valid cookie → the API cannot retrieve any data.

+## ❗ Disclaimer

+This project is intended for educational purposes only.

 ## Credits
 https://great.thug4ff.com/